 In fact, the book is really about the idea that we can take care of the brain and our concentration by attending to the pillars of brain fitness, which are physical exercise, nutrition including antioxidants and omega 3 fatty acid, good sleep, stress management (Heartmath), and novel learning experience, which is where they discuss the benefits of the dual n back program.

-If you are ready to give improving your concentration a go, than go here for the Mind Sparke Brain Fitness Pro and the Heartmath link is just below.
+If you are ready to give improving your concentration a go, than go here for the Mind Sparke Brain Fitness Pro and the Heartmath link is in the right column.

 Very early in my personal growth experience, a wise person taught me to use the phrase "gratitude is the attitude" when I was resentful or afraid and that phrase has helped me feel better tens of thousands of times.